 All my anxieties about visiting Kenya were gone within a hour of touching down on its red soil.
 Then, the magic began.

-I noticed Will immediately took a shine to Africa.
+I noticed Will immediately took a shine to the country.
 At 7, he is a bright young kid who loves to explore new places.
 He never seemed nervous or afraid and instead was constantly looking around, taking in his new surroundings.

 The first night of our tour, Will, a dedicated non-meat eater (and hardly-anything-else eater) decided he would try something new.
 But as he took one small bite of chicken at an Indian restaurant, he changed his mind and immediately settled in with a bowl of white rice.
-I didn’t want to be the cliché mom who actually tells her kid that there are kids starving in Africa while in Africa so I just kept my mouth shut not knowing what would really happen next.
+I hoped he might change this attitude as the trip went on but I kept my mouth shut, not knowing what would happen next.